Something I’ve been doing a lot lately across all my blogs is combining multiple blog posts together into one.

 Recently, on the RankXL blog, I combined 4 blog posts into one.
 Here’s why.

 Last year, I wrote 3 articles on blogging that were related to each other.

 The topics were:

-– How to create a blog content strategy for a new blog.
+– How to create a content strategy for a new niche site.

-– How to drive traffic to a new blog.
+– How to drive traffic to a new niche site.

-– How to make money with a new blog.
+– How to make money with a new niche site.